dzvigelsky/warm/README.md

 * v1.0 August 6 2019 - updated the INVOICES, EVENTS and MEMBERS endpoint to support a lot more information (custom fields not yet supported), support Stackdriver logging and global variable to turn off logging, regression tested auditlog and accounts.
 Added access to Membership Levels .
 *  v1.1 September 10 2019 - added AccountID to every endpoint to track which Wild Apricot account (eg site) is providing the data.
 Updated connector manifest file to include the necessary data for publication into partner directory
+* v1.1.1 September 13 2019 - added a new config parameter collection screen with API key validation and step-by-step collection of config parameters depending on the end point being used